fialakarel/lamax-x6/README.md

    done using method "try and check"

+5. denoise, increase saturation, etc

+   denoise (poor)

+6. stabilization

+   done with default values

 ## TODO

 3. cut approx 3 sec from the beginning and the end (start and stop procedure)
-5. denoise, increase saturation
-6. stabilization
 7. use sound equalizer (noise reduction)
 8. convert to expected quality (file size vs quality)